kitian616/jekyll-TeXt-theme/case-study.md

 Start and End Queues use tasks to recognize the absence of start and end pings, respectively.

 A task exists in the Start Queue for every job in the Monitoring Service at all times.
 This is because, by definition, there is always a next expected start time for any given cron job.

-??[pic of monitors to tasks in queue to cron jobs]

 A task is added to the End Queue only after a job’s start ping arrives.
 If the Monitoring Service does not receive a job's start ping, the Service’s logic dictates that an end ping should not be expected, and the End Queue is not used.